Proposal status: Feedback closed 3 April 2019. Updated 13 November 2019

 - Requests were made for additional safety measures and alternative intersection arrangements, including further broken yellow line parking restrictions, coloured ‘Slow Down’ road markings and a signalised intersection in place of a roundabout.
 The amount of broken yellow lines required for the proposal has been considered, and no further parking loss is necessary from the northern Victoria Street approach to provide the best outcome for visibility and demand.

 The suggestion to add more “Slow” road marking has been considered and where applicable, included on the approaches to the roundabout.
 With the increasing traffic demand along this route, this presents an increased challenge to future projects in achieving safety outcomes.
 We will endeavour to monitor the site and take on public feedback for the surrounding area, post-construction for any safety issues.

 During the investigation of the intersection, a signalised option was considered.
 Traffic modelling of a signalised intersection showed significant queueing and delays occurring past the next intersections which was not considered acceptable without significantly changing the corridor or creating further safety issues.

 - Concerns were raised about the proposed loss of parking on Church Street.
 We appreciate the feedback on the proposed parking loss outside 156 Church Street.
 The intent of the extending the broken yellow lines in this location was to improve road safety by increasing the visibility between pedestrians and vehicles for the proposed zebra crossing.
 After reviewing the proposed parking loss with required sight distances, we can reduce the amount of proposed the parking loss at this location.

-This work will happen by July 2020, but we will let you know if there are further changes or delays.
+This work will begin late October 2019.
+We will let you know if there are changes or delays.

 Our contractors will send notices to affected residents 48-hours prior to construction starting.